MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/f5-big-ip-kerberos-easy-button.md

    ![Screenshot for Configure Easy Button - Strict Management](./media/f5-big-ip-oracle/strict-mode-padlock.png)

-At this point, changes with the wizard UI are not possible, but all BIG-IP objects associated with the published instance of the application are unlocked for management.
+At this point, changes with the wizard UI aren't possible, but all BIG-IP objects associated with the published instance of the application are unlocked for management.

 >[!NOTE]
 >Re-enabling strict mode and deploying a configuration overwrites settings performed outside the Guided Configuration UI.
 Therefore we recommend the advanced configuration method for production services.